 In 2009, she joined Professor James Beeson’s group at WEHI as a PhD student before moving with the rest of the group to the Burnet Institute.
 Her PhD project focused on understanding the significance of human antibodies to Plasmodium falciparum surface antigens and their role in protective immunity.

-Jo-Anne completed her PhD and is currently working as a post-doctoral scientist under the supervision of Professor Beeson and Professor Brendan Crabb, with a particular focus on naturally acquired immunity to Plasmodium falciparum gametocyte antigens.
+Jo-Anne completed her PhD and is currently working as a post-doctoral scientist under the supervision of Dr Michelle Boyle and Professor Beeson, with a particular focus on naturally acquired immunity to Plasmodium falciparum gametocyte antigens.

 - 2012: Doctor of Philosophy, University of Melbourne